 The aim of the Biocidal Products Regulation (Reg.
-(EU) 528/2012) is to determine the rules for the production and the use of biocidal products, as well as to provide a protection fromhealth and environmental risks.
+(EU) 528/2012) is to determine the rules for the production and the use of biocidal products, as well as to provide a protection from health and environmental risks.
 The main rule is that biocidal products must be authorized before they are placed on the market.
 This regulation applies to biocidal products containing or forming one or more active substances.

 A biocidal product is a substance or mixture designed to limit, destroy, neutralize or control the effects of a harmful organism.
 All biocidal products contain one or more active substances.
-The active ingredients give the product the desired biocidal properties.
 Active substances used in biocidal products must be authorised within the EU before they can be put on the market.
 Before the approval of an active substance, its effect on the environment and human health is assessed.
 To ensure legal certainty, Active substances from the Union list approved for use in biocidal products has been established.
-In order to market an active substance that has not been previously authorized or under examination, It must be applied for authorization to The European Chemical Agency (ECHA) [14].
+In order to market an active substance that has not been previously authorized or under examination, It must be applied for authorization to The European Chemical Agency (ECHA).